amirrezaask/go-web-template/README.md

 Put your config setup, by default uses [golobby/config](https://github.com/golobby/config).

 ### pkg
-Put all your shared code, library code in here.
+Put all your shared code/library code in here.

 ### models
 Your business models ( not database models )